enokseth/GVoiceKiller/README.md

 ### service.sh

-This script is executed on device boot for ensure app is been deleted ( future feature `post-fs.sh [add persistance ]` ).
+This script is executed on device boot for ensure app is been deleted.

+( future feature `post-fs.sh [add persistance ]` ).

 It performs the following operations: